eugenelo/spot-crypto-trend/docs/running-on-gcp.md

 The [Docker images](./building-docker-images.md) which we will be using are built off of the base [`@ubuntu` Docker image](https://hub.docker.com/_/ubuntu), and so we should create an instance which uses the Ubuntu operating system. `Ubuntu 20.04 LTS` is a known working version.

 Around 1GB of RAM is required to run the program.
 We will be loading the ~600MB OHLCV CSV into a dataframe twice (once to update the data, and again to generate positions).
-Some of the shared-core instances (`e2-small` or `e2-medium`) could technically run this, but loading the dataframe could take an extremely long time (10+ minutes) if preempted.
+Some of the shared-core instances (`e2-small` or `e2-medium`) are technically sufficiently capable, but loading the dataframe could take an extremely long time (10+ minutes) if preempted.
 A non-preemptible machine type of `e2-standard-2` or better is recommended.

 A 10GB persistent disk is sufficient for everything we need to upload to the instance (Docker images ~2GB and hourly OHLCV data ~0.6GB), but leaves us with little wiggle room.
 In our experience, resolving issues with a full persistent disk can be a headache.
 If the disk is sufficiently full, one can no longer SSH into the instance to clear space.
 [Resizing a disk](https://cloud.google.com/compute/docs/disks/resize-persistent-disk) can often fail due to insufficient resource availability.
 We suggest allocating more space to the disk than needed as a safety buffer.